Instructor: Dan Wong, url: www.dan-wong.com

 10% = Class preparation/participation/attendance

 Homework: Conceptualize the project site.
 Write up a small description.
-Choose an appropriate domain name and purchase.
-Offer 3 viable options.
-Sign up for ISP service.
+Select domain 3 viable options.
+Research ISPs.
 Submit for homework.

-Class 2: Class critique of domain names and concepts for final project.
+Class 2: Class critique of concepts.
 Research, content development and keywords determination.
 Begin design process.
 Introduction to the c-panel admin interface.
-Set up email accts.

-Homework: Create 3 alternate logos and 3 interface designs for the project web site.
-Be prepared to present the designs and have questions looking for feedback.
+Homework: Create 3 alternate logos.
+Be prepared to present the designs.
 Submit for grade.

 Homework: Site map, wireframes, finalized design.
 Submit for grade.

-Homework: 2-week assignment: design and layout of article working with CSS positioning.
+Homework: 2-week assignment: design and layout development with CSS positioning.

 Homework: Continue 2-week assignment.
 Be prepared to present design in class.

-Class 8: CSS in depth.
+Class 9: CSS in depth.
 How the cascade works.
 Using selectors, styling tags, selectors, classes and IDs.
+Controlling style like a professional.

 Homework: Complete exercises in CSS.

 Homework: Complete exercises in page layout.
-Submit links for grade.
+Study for Quiz.

 Class 12: Introduction to PHP includes.